 After graduating from law school in 1991, Professor Courselle clerked for Judge Henry A. Mentz of the United States District Court for the Eastern District of Louisiana, and then for Judge Henry A. Politz of the United States Court of Appeals for the Fifth Circuit.
 She then served as an attorney with the Office of the Appellate Defender in New York City.
 She has also been a visiting assistant professor at the Loyola College of Law in New Orleans.

 Courselle's primary areas of teaching and scholarship are criminal law and procedure.
 She directs the College of Law's Defender Aid Program, a clinical program in which third-year law students represent indigent defendants in criminal appeals and other post-conviction matters.
-She also teaches Criminal Adjudication and Federal Courts, and previously has taught Property, Legal Writing, and a seminar on Gender and the Law.
+She also teaches Criminal Law and Federal Courts, and previously has taught Criminal Adjudication, Property, Legal Writing, and a seminar on Gender and the Law.

 Professor Courselle is currently working on articles related to comparative sentencing policy and the ethical obligations of appointed counsel.
-She has been a frequent presenter in CLE programs and national conferences on such subjects as military tribunals, effective oral argument, and practice in rural communities.
+She has been a frequent presenter in CLE programs and national conferences on such subjects as military tribunals, effective appellate advocacy, and practice in rural communities.

 Criminal Adjudication, Criminal Law, Defender Aid Program, and Federal Courts

 Affiliations, Associations, Consultation:

 - Co-counsel, Lawrence v.
 Florida, 127 S. Ct.
 1079 (2007)